fvettore/php-alf-cmis-api/README.md

 Found it useful?

-The code is absolutely free even for commercial use, but donations will be appreciated :)
+The code is absolutely free even for commercial use, but donations (paypal fabrizio [at] vettore.org) will be appreciated :)